penn-cnt/ieeg-recon/python/README.md

 Two versions of the GUI are available: one runs commands through a Docker container, the other runs commands natively in Python.

+The Windows version has only been tested with the Docker GUI.
+For installation instruction of the in Windows see [here](https://github.com/penn-cnt/ieeg-recon/blob/main/python/docs/Windows_Installation_Instructions.md)

 ## Manual VoxTool Installation

 For instructions on how to manually install voxtool (this is needed for Windows), please see here: [Manual Voxtool Installation](https://github.com/penn-cnt/ieeg-recon/blob/main/python/docs/Manual_Voxtool_Installation.md)